 Hoarding aside, many people of the Baby Boomer generation struggle to let go of things they have accumulated over the years.
 This becomes a problem if they pass away without having a list of their valuables for loved ones to sort through.
 Not only will a list of their valuables enable their children to divide the estate equitably, but it ensures that everyone knows which antiques, heirlooms, and other valuable items reside in their home.
 Things like antique furniture, antique books, antique china, antique pottery, and all other types of antiques can be very valuable.
 So, it is important for others to know the true value of these items (or at least that it is, in fact, ‘special’).
 That will allow them to treat the items appropriately and to make the necessary arrangements so that it can be sold accordingly or assigned as part of the estate.

-To avoid fights between the Baby Boomer’s children after the passing of a parent, rather gift items while you are still alive.
-This can prevent the sad and unwanted situation where children fight over items during, what is, an already tough emotional time.
+To avoid fights between the Baby Boomer’s children after the passing of a parent, they should gift items while still alive.
+This can prevent the sad and unwanted situation where children fight over items during an already tough emotional time.

 Need a professional estate appraiser?
 Then contact Jerry’s Antiques and Estate Sales today.
 We provide the utmost in professional estate liquidation and estate sale services in the Tri-State area.